Simulate an active network with a central pump

 The consumer side is now passive — no decentralized pump is required any more.

-The network still needs a circulation pump, which is now placed centrally in the probe field:
+The network still needs a circulation pump, which is now placed centrally in the borehole field:

-- Open the probe field in the system editor.
+- Open the borehole field in the plant editor.

 - Delete the existing connection line.

-- Drag a pump with defined head into the system.
+- Drag a pump with defined head into the plant.

 - Connect the elements.